FriedBaconAndEggs/GitCookBook/README.md

-git diff HEAD^ HEAD # diff between current and last version git difftool HEAD^ HEAD # diff between current and last version - only if you configured a diff tool git diff @{upstream} # diff local branch with the upstream branch (if you're on the branch) git branch -a # show branches git diff <remote-tracking branch> <local branch> [<file>] # diff local branch with a remote branch
+git diff HEAD^ HEAD # diff between current and last version git difftool HEAD^ HEAD # diff between current and last version - only if you configured a diff tool git diff @{upstream} # diff local branch with the upstream branch (if you're on the branch) git branch -a # show all branches git diff <remote-tracking branch> <local branch> [<file>] # diff local branch with a remote branch

 # view file history